OrchardCMS/OrchardCore/src/docs/glossary/README.md

 ### Template

-Liquid Override of a Shape or a Display type in admin.
+A Liquid override of a Shape or a Display type in admin.
 See [Templates](../reference/modules/Templates)

 ### Zone

-Section in the Layout (ex: Footer) in which you can render items.
+A section in the Layout (ex: Footer) in which you can render items.

 ### Layer

-Display Rule in which you specify a condition to be rendered (ex: isHomepage()).
+A display Rule in which you specify a condition to be rendered (ex: isHomepage()).
 See [Layers](../reference/modules/Layers)

 ### Widget

-Display Content in a specific zone and layer.
+A content displayed in a specific zone and layer.
+It has the `Widget` stereotype in its content definition.

 ### Flow